ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

   vectors, each of which has a length of 1.
 ```

-In fact, the problem has moved: the function now check at a lower level:
+In fact, **the problem has moved**: the function now checks at a lower
-you can indeed use a df containing list-columns, but it seems you can’t
+level: you can indeed use a df containing list-columns, but you can’t
 pass a list-column as input.

 ## Workaround for hashtag column